Lights, Camera, Action! Photographing Your Miniature Garden

 I’ve been a lurking fan of David Perry for about two years now.
 David is a photographer who loves “to have his hands in the dirt and his nose buried in bunches of flowers.”
 Why wouldn’t I lurk?

-Another source of inspiration has been Kate Baldwin, who helped with some great photos for my upcoming book, Gardening in Miniature, from Timber Press.
+Another source of inspiration has been Kate Baldwin, who helped with some great photos for my book, Gardening in Miniature, from Timber Press.
 Kate’s specialty is photographing food and, although she shoots just about everything else, it’s her food shots that I pay attention to.
 These types of photos are taken close up, very detailed and are always staged perfectly.
 Doesn’t that sound like a way to shoot our miniature garden photos?

 - Use the natural light outside.
 Overcast days are perfect to avoid hard shadows and glaring sunspots.